nomeata/packages-base/README.md

  * Introduction of new `Exceptions` that used to be `IOExceptions`, but need to exist before `IOHandles` exist:
    * `IOFail`, `ErrnoError`, `OOMException`, `CodingError`
  * `GHC.Unicode` does some foreign calls.
 To avoid pulling in all of `Foreign.C.Types`, a simple `type CInt = HTYPE_INT` ought to suffice.
+ * `IO`-`ST`-conversion functions are no longer provided by the modules in `base-st` packages.
+These most likely need to be added to a module in `base-io` somewhere.

 Some changes are just work-arounds due to GHC having the package name `base` hardcoded: